Breastfeeding is the best way to both nourish and nurture your baby. Learning to breastfeed takes practice for you and your baby.

 Your Local Library

-There are numerous books, videotapes, and magazines on breastfeeding and parenting.
-Below are a number of good choices to try.
-If your local library doesn’t have the resource, they might be able to order through interlibrary loan or even buy for their collection.
-You could purchase your own copy.
+Books, CDs and magazines on breastfeeding and parenting are available at many local public libraries.
+If your local library doesn’t have these resources, it might be able to order materials and media resources through interlibrary loan or even buy for its collection.
+Materials also may be available for purchase online or at local bookstores.
 Sometimes local support groups have lending libraries as well.

 - We Have a Baby by Cathryn Falwell